-14. The responsibilities of the chair, chief executive, senior independent director, board and committees should be clear, set out in writing, agreed by the board and made publicly available.
-The annual report should set out the number of meetings of the board and its committees, and the individual attendance by directors.

-15. When making new appointments, the board should take into account other demands on directors' time.
+- 14. The responsibilities of the chair, chief executive, senior independent director, board and committees should be clear, set out in writing, agreed by the board and made publicly available.
+The annual report should set out the number of meetings of the board and its committees, and the individual attendance by directors. - 15.
+When making new appointments, the board should take into account other demands on directors' time.
 Prior to appointment, significant commitments should be disclosed with an indication of the time involved.
-Additional material external appointments or appointments which might give rise to a conflict of interest should not be undertaken without prior approval of the board, with the reasons for permitting such appointments explained in the annual report.

-16. All directors should have access to the advice of the company secretary who is responsible for: advising and supporting the board on all governance matters; ensuring a good information flow within the board and its committees and between the executive management and non-executive board members; ensuring that the essence of the discussions and decisions at board meetings are accurately captured in the minutes; facilitating induction; and assisting with professional development as required.
+Additional material external appointments or appointments which might give rise to a conflict of interest should not be undertaken without prior approval of the board, with the reasons for permitting significantsuch appointments explained in the annual report.
+Full-time executive directors should not take on more than one non-executive directorship in a FTSE 100 company or other significant appointment. - 16.
+All directors should have access to the advice of the company secretary, who is responsible for: advising and supporting the board on all governance matters, ensuring a good information flow within the board and its committees and between the executive management and non-executive board members; ensuring that the essence of the discussions and decisions at board meetings are accurately captured in the minutes; facilitating induction; and assisting with professional development as required.
 Both the appointment and removal of the company secretary should be a matter for the whole board.